 Concordia's Department of Journalism is offering its fourth intensive and experiential summer school to challenge participants to rethink how science is communicated with society.
+It will be offered as synchronous online with mainly asynchronous online components before and after.

 With an emphasis on robust, evidence-based science journalism and multimedia techniques such as audio and video, Projected Futures 4 will spark interdisciplinary experimentation to contemplate and create new forms of scientific storytelling.